Missouri National Guard mobilized to support COVID-19 response

-Gov. Mike Parson mobilized the Missouri National Guard Friday in support of the COVID-19 unified response across Missouri, according to a news release issued Saturday by the guard.
+Governor Michael Parson mobilized the Missouri National Guard Friday in support of the COVID-19 unified response across Missouri.

 “We are committed to assisting local, state and federal officials in supporting the health and well-being of our citizens and service members,” said Missouri National Guard’s adjutant general, Brig.
 Gen. Levon Cumpton.
 “Our longstanding state and federal partnerships help ensure a rapid and unified response.
 This activation allows us to be even more integrated and bring more resources to bear.”